Fast Kernel Approximations for Latent Force Models and Convolved Multiple-Output Gaussian processes: RANDOM FOURIER FEATURES FOR CONVOLVED MULTIPLE OUTPUT GAUSSIAN PROCESSES

 \paragraph{SARCOS} As an illustration of the use of the kernel above, we performed an experiment on a subset of the SARCOS dataset described in the book by \citet{Rasmussen:book06}.\footnote{Available at \url{http://www.gaussianprocess.org/gpml/data/}} We use a subset of the data in the file \texttt{sarcos\_inv.mat}.
 In particular, we randomly select $10000$ data observations that include two outputs, corresponding to the first two joint torques, and the first seven inputs, corresponding to the joint positions.
 We then randomly select $1000$ observations for the second output as the test data.
 We use the remaining $19000$ for training, this is, for hyperparameter optimization.
 We compare the performance between the kernel proposed in \citet{Alvarez:CompEfficient:jmlr:2011} (CMOC) and the kernel obtained using the random Fourier response features for different values of $S$.
 For the CMOC we optimize the marginal likelihood as in Eq. \eqref{eq:full:marginal}, whereas for the RFRF, we use the marginal likelihood as in Eq. \eqref{eq:low:rank:marginal}.
 Table \ref{tab:sarcos} reports the NMSE and NLPD for the $1000$ test observations for the second output.
 These experiments were carried out using a single core of an Intel Xeon E5-2630v3 @ 2.4 GHz.

-We notice a similar behavior to the one observed in the ODE examples: the performance of the approximation increases with $S$, and approaches the performance of CMOC, keeping the computation time per iteration to a fraction of the original one.
+We notice that the performance of the approximation increases with $S$, and approaches the performance of CMOC, keeping the computation time per iteration to a fraction of the original one.
 As it was also expected, in higher dimensions, we need a larger number of random features to approach the performance of the CMOC.

-\section{Related work}
+\section{RELATED WORK}

 Random Fourier features have been used in the literature for Gaussian processes before.
 For example, in \citet{Bonilla:2016}, the authors use RFFs in order to propose a multi-task GP model that circumvents the scalability problem of the GPs.
 Their model for the multiple outputs uses an affine transformation of the random features, whereas we use a non-instantaneous transformation via the Green's functions.
 Also in \citet{Yang:2015}, the authors use a faster approximation of random Fourier features via the FastFood kernels \citep{Le:FastFood:2013}, for approximating the kernel functions of a GP.
 Their method is not used for multiple outputs, nor does include dynamical systems.